Bean-to-bar: Introduction to bean-to-bar

-Innovation of the supply chain
+Supply chain development

 Some bean-to-bar producers are large companies that own the entire process for economic reasons; others aim to control the whole process to improve quality, working conditions, environmental impact, and the source.
-Since the industry began developing — new certification schemes have been created, trade shows are held annually, the idea has become a centerpiece concept at chocolate tasting competitions and organizations have been developed.
-Some cacao farms in tropical America have incorporated the trade model to add-value to make the supply chain more sustainable by producing "tree-to-bar" and "farm-to-bar" chocolate.
+Some cacao farms in tropical America have incorporated the trade model to add-value to make the supply chain more sustainable by producing tree-to-bar and farm-to-bar chocolate.

-Certification companies are hired by the buyers and growers of fine cacao to inspect plantations, take soil samples, guarantee pricing to farmers and even develop regional cooperative associations for cocoa growers.
-Bean-to-bar chocolate makers are paying more conscientiously for these certified labels to address issues important to their consumers to be able to convey direct-trade, fair-trade, organic, single-origin, and wild-grown.
+Cacao growers and buyers hire certification companies to inspect plantations, take soil samples, guarantee pricing to farmers and develop regional cooperative associations for cocoa growers.
+Bean-to-bar chocolate makers pay for these certified labels to address issues important to their consumers.

 Legal, marketing and technical term

-Unlike the large scale secondary processing from general chocolate liquor mass, the bean-to-bar chocolate manufacturing style must follow the guideline that the primary company handles the entire process from the purchase of cacao beans (Bean) to the making of the chocolate bar (Bar).
-Technically, the term is also a legal statement to consumers which is not limited to small craft chocolate manufacturers, because of the market competition and the consumer's demand for bean-to-bar brands, big chocolate (the corporate giants) have adopted the term and some of the other related terms used by smaller chocolate makers.
-Values like transparency, sustainability, cooperation and ethics have all proved to be rewarding for most small companies that have emerged since 2010 have sales from $250,000 to 10 million annually.
+Unlike the large scale secondary processing from general chocolate liquor mass, the bean-to-bar chocolate manufacturing style must follow the guideline that the primary company handles the entire process from the purchase of cacao beans to the making of the chocolate bar.
+Because the term is not limited to small craft chocolate manufacturers, and in light of consumer demand for bean-to-bar brands, larger companies have adopted the term and some of the other related terms used by smaller chocolate makers.

 It is believed the industry was started in the late 90's, in San Francisco, where two men — John Scharffenberger and Robert Steinberg — spent a decade beginning a movement while building their business, and then spreading that movement by selling their business.
 The predominant theory of the start of the craft chocolate industry is that a boom occurred around the Mast Brothers, who entered the chocolate making industry after Scharffenberger from different industries in New York around 2008.
 By 2014 in Japan, the brand "Minimal", was introduced as a pioneer for the inspiration of bean-to-bar makers there, its taste has been recognized at international competitions.

 Many bean-to-bar chocolate makers are based solely online, some have stores for their product, some use other retail locations to sell their product, some contract their facilities and some even private label chocolates for other companies.